lmas/thesis/thesis.typ

 which can find these discords and give strong indications of anomalies in a time series.
-The Matrix Profile produces a form of metadata array that, in simplified terms, represents the minimal Euclidean distances between each subsequence, of size _m_, in the analysed time series _ts_.
+The Matrix Profile produces a form of metadata array that, in simplified terms, represents the minimal Euclidean distances between each subsequence $s$, of size $m$, in the analysed time series _ts_.
 Then it is just a matter of finding the largest distance for each subsequence, in order to discover any possible discord anomaly.
 A larger distance, _the discord score_, means that the subsequence is an unusual